hapax/hapax.github.io/assets/minimal-networks.md

 graph, we decrease the number of nodes and edges by $1$, $N \to N- 1$ and $E \to E - 1$.
 We keep doing this until we are down to a single node.
-This has no edges at all, and since we decrease $N$ by $N-1$ nodes to obtain a single node, decreasing $E$ by the same amount gives $0$.
+This has no edges at all, and since we decrease by $N-1$ nodes to obtain a single node, decreasing $E$ by the same amount gives $0$.
-Hence,
+Hence, for trees in general,

 $$
-E = N - 1
+E = N - 1.
 $$

-for trees in general.

 ### 3.2.
 Bounding hubs <a id="sec-3-2" name="sec-3-2"></a>